Nirmatrelvir/ritonavir: Economics

 In December 2021, the German government ordered one million doses, but by August 2022, wholesalers had delivered only around 43,000 to pharmacies.
 In Germany, nirmatrelvir/ritonavir has been by prescription through physicians only, and German physicians have been reluctant to prescribe it.
 Hence, health minister Karl Lauterbach decided that general practitioners could stock five nirmatrelvir/ritonavir courses in their practice and dispense it directly to patients, that a prescription would be remunerated with 15 euros, and that every nursing home should appoint a vaccination officer as well as a nirmatrelvir/ritonavir officer.
 As of August 2022 the treatment guidelines German family doctors follow had not been updated since February 2022 and recommended nirmatrelvir/ritonavir only in unvaccinated risk patients, i.e., only a few people.

 As of April 2022, the US had ordered 20 million nirmatrelvir/ritonavir courses.
 As of July 2022, the United States Department of Health and Human Services had set up at least 2,200 sites where people could receive nirmatrelvir/ritonavir as soon as they tested positive for the virus, including pharmacies, community health centers and long-term care facilities.
 In July 2022, the FDA allowed state-licensed pharmacists to prescribe it to people with COVID19 at high risk of progressing to severe disease.

 Throughout 2022, only 10-12% of eligible US adult outpatients had received nirmatrelvir/ritonavir.
 Reasons are suspected to be concerns about "rebound, unfamiliarity with the treatment and cost" as well as "confusion around who's at high risk for severe disease".
 Paxlovid treatment was free through the end of 2024, for Medicare and Medicaid beneficiaries and insured persons covering out-of-pocket costs.
 Paxlovid continues to be free for some Medicare and Medicaid beneficiaries through the end of 2025, via the US Government Patient Assistance Program.

 Pfizer reported revenue of for Paxlovid in 2023.

 Brand names

 Nirmatrelvir/ritonavir is sold under the brand name Paxlovid.
 Primovir and Paxista are generic versions manufactured and distributed in India.

 Comparison to ivermectin

 In 2021, it was falsely claimed that nirmatrelvir/ritonavir is a repackaged version of the antiparasitic drug ivermectin, or that nirmatrelvir/ritonavir is just like ivermectin as both are protease inhibitors.
 Ivermectin has been falsely promoted as a COVID19 therapeutic.
-Such claims, sometimes using the nickname "Pfizermectin", arise from superficial similarities between the mechanism of action of the drugs and the claim that Pfizer is suppressing information about the benefits of ivermectin.
+Such claims arise from superficial similarities between the mechanism of action of the drugs and the claim that Pfizer is suppressing information about the benefits of ivermectin.